 You are to overcome even your own desires for company in the name of intellectuality and your actualization as a philosopher.

 You are on a two-way path on a Saturday night.
-One the one hand you wish to contemplate about whatever may interest you, and on the other hand your friends are to tempt you to be in their company, as a regular hangout on the weekends.
+On the one hand, you wish to contemplate about whatever may interest you, and on the other hand, your friends are tempting you to be in their company, as a regular hangout on the weekends.
 To pass the Test of Seclusion, you are to overcome the temptation for company, in the name of the Love of Wisdom.

-Example: If you are to realize that, after logical thinking, there is no afterlife because there is no soul, then it might be of great pain to you, because you may realize how temporary your and everyone's life is.
-None knows what truly lies after death, but if there is no evidence to the existence of souls, then it is likely that there is nothing after death, but the end of life itself.
-Think of how horrible it might be for some.
+Example: If you realize, after logical thinking, that there is no afterlife because there is no soul, then it might be of great pain to you, because you may realize how temporary your and everyone's life is.
+No one knows what truly lies after death, but if there is no evidence to the existence of souls, then it is likely that there is nothing after death, but the end of life itself.
+Think of how horrible that might be for some.

 The darkness of blind faith is the enemy of philosophy, not its ally.
 You are not to give orders to others, but be their guide, and the choice of following you or disagreeing with your reason is theirs and theirs only.
-When philosophy is to be used as a source of Socio-Political power, it begins to lose its purity as a Tool of Clarification, and instead it becomes a cult.
-If it is to gain popularity, it is to become a religion.
-Know the thin line between the two, and attempt to stay on the Side of Light, until you give up the desire to control others, and thus the Test of Power shall be passed successfully
+When philosophy is used as a source of socio-political power, it begins to lose its purity as a tool of clarification, and instead it becomes a cult.
+If it gains popularity, it becomes a religion.
+Know the thin line between the two, and attempt to stay on the side of light, until you give up the desire to control others, and thus the Test of Power shall be passed successfully.